 22 Free Price Quote Templates (Word | Excel)

 In addition, a well-crafted price quote template with reasonable, accurate, and detailed estimates can help you seal the deal with your clients.
-This is why it is crucial to understand what a price quote is, how it works, how to craft one etc. so that you can deliver one that is guaranteed to help you close the deal with your clients.
+This is why it is crucial to understand what it is, how it works, how to craft one etc. so that you can deliver one that is guaranteed to help you close the deal with your clients.

 Price Quote Template

 It is always good to be equipped with a price quote when dealing with clients.
-If appropriately crafted, a price quote can help you seal the deal with your clients since they will have all the information, they need to decide whether to work with you or not.
+If appropriately crafted, it can help you seal the deal with your clients since they will have all the information they need to decide whether to work with you or not.
 However, it is not always easy to come up with a price quote from scratch, mainly if you deal with multiple clients.
-This is why it is recommended that you use a professionally designed premade price quote template.
+This is why it is recommended that you use a professionally designed premade template.
 A price quote template will help you save time and help portray a higher level of professionalism for you and your business.

 Purpose